Measurement of Branching Fractions of $J/\psi$ and $\psi(3686)$ decays to $\Sigma^{+}$ and $\overline{\Sigma}^-$: Introduction

 \section{Introduction}

-Measurements on the decays of $\Psi$ (denotes either $J/\psi$ or $\psi(3686)$) can be used to study flavor-SU(3) symmetry breaking and test quantum chromodynamics (QCD) in the perturbative energy regime~\cite{pQCD}.
+Measurements on the decays of $J/\psi$ and $\psi(3686)$ (denoted here collectively as $\Psi$) can be used to study flavor-SU(3) symmetry breaking and test quantum chromodynamics (QCD) in the perturbative energy regime~\cite{pQCD}.
 If we consider $J/\psi$ decays into $B_8\overline{B}_8$ and $B_{10}\overline{B}_{10}$ final states, where $B_8$ and $B_{10}$ represent the baryon octet and decuplet states, respectively, and if the electromagnetic contributions are neglected, flavor-SU(3) symmetry gives the same decay amplitudes for all $J/\psi$ decays to baryon anti-baryon pairs.
 However, broken flavor-SU(3) symmetry can contribute to the differences in branching fractions of different baryonic pairs.
-Furthermore, the branching fractions are determined not only by strong interaction amplitudes, but also by electromagnetic interactions and interferences between them~\cite{Rudaz:1975yu}.
-As shown in Table~\ref{tab:theory}, the phenomenological calculations on the branching fractions of $J/\psi$ decays to baryon octet final states~\cite{Zhu:2015bha,Ferroli:2019nex} are mostly in good agreement with experimental measurements.
-However the precision of the branching fraction of $J/\psi \rightarrow \Sigma^{+}\overline {\Sigma}^{-}$ is still relatively poor~\cite{Ablikim:2008tj}.
+Furthermore, the branching fractions are determined not only by strong interaction amplitudes, but also by electromagnetic interactions and interferences between them~\cite{Rudaz:1975yu}, although these are much smaller than the expected flavor-SU(3) breaking effects.
+As shown in Table~\ref{tab:theory}, a phenomenologically plausible model~\cite{Zhu:2015bha,Ferroli:2019nex} can be made to fit the pattern of branching fractions of $J/\psi$ decays to baryon octet final states well~\cite{pdg2018}.
+However the precision on the branching fraction of $J/\psi \rightarrow \Sigma^{+}\overline {\Sigma}^{-}$ is still relatively poor~\cite{Ablikim:2008tj}.
 The $1310.6 \times 10^{6}$ $J/\psi$ event sample collected by the BESIII experiment in 2009 and 2012 allows a much more precise measurement of the branching fraction of $J/\psi \rightarrow \Sigma^{+}\overline{\Sigma}^{-}$.

 According to pQCD, the ratio of $\Gamma_{h}$ to $\Gamma_{l}$, where $\Gamma_{h}$ is the partial width of $J/\psi$ ($\psi(3686)$) decay to light hadrons and $\Gamma_{l}$ is the partial width to leptons, does not depend on the particle wave function~\cite{12rule}.
-The ratio between the branching fractions of $J/\psi$ and $\psi(3686)$ decays to the same final states obeys the so-called ``$12\%$ rule''~\cite{Hou:1996qk},
+The ratio between the branching fractions of $J/\psi$ and $\psi(3686)$ decays to the same final states obeys the so-called ``$12\%$ rule'',